linukaratnayake/x25519mlkem768_x25519_perf_analysis/README.md

    mv ../results/timings.csv ../results/timings_hybrid.csv
    ```

-> Alternatively, instead of above steps 2 and 3, you can run the `run_client.sh` file.
+> Alternatively, instead of above steps 2 and 3, you can run the `run_client.sh` file on Linux/ MacOS or `run_client.ps1` on Windows.

 4. Analyze the results:
    ```bash